kodie-artner/AR-RViz/README.md

 Pose Topic: The topic to use with the pose tool.
 The pose tool will send a PoseStamped msg over this topic.
 It can be used to send a navigation goal, initial pose, or anything other PoseStamped msg.

 Topics: The topics section allows you to choose which topics are shown in the visualization.
+If a topic is greyed out it means there isn't a visualizer for that topic type.
+Check the creatign visualizations sections to add custom visualizations.

 #### Usage